 Once Circle Go is activated on your Android device, MyCircle will use a “Local Virtual Private Network” to filter the internet usage of the device based on the settings for the profile that it is assigned to.
 Your Circle Go Android devices will not actually connect to any virtual private network server, so there is no need for any additional certificates.
 Because of the nature of the Circle Go virtual private network on Android, the icon will not disable itself when at home on your Circle managed network.
 Instead, the connection will remain in place and active as long as the device is on.

 As with any Internet use, certain performance, security, and privacy risks exist.
 Circle Media actively works to minimize the likelihood of disruptive or intrusive events.
 To clarify the nature of the Circle Go experience, we outline known risks below.

-- It is conceivable that the Circle VPN could malfunction in a way that makes your phone’s data connection unusable.
-If this happens, we recommend that you temporarily stop using the VPN.
+- It is conceivable that the Circle connection could malfunction in a way that makes your phone’s data connection unusable.
+If this happens, we recommend that you temporarily stop using the virtual private network.
 This will generate a notification.

 - Another possibility is that someone could gain unauthorized access to Circle servers and use that access to view information about your current usage.
 Generally speaking, this is a risk all Internet users take—any server might be compromised.
 We have strong security measures in place on our servers and review them frequently.
 Additionally, information about your past usage is not stored on Circle servers.

 Additional technical information regarding the elements of Circle Go described above may be found in Settings >> General >> Device Management for iOS, or Settings >> Security >> Device Administrators for Android.
 Feel free to write to us at email@example.com if you have any other questions.